MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 (Switch Mic)
 (Andrew)
-had small money saved was not much and said
+Had small money saved was not much, and said,
-if we are going to do it you got to do it
+if we are going to do it, you got to do it.

-we put everything on the credit cards
+We put everything on the credit cards
-you have to work
+"you have to work".

-we all work a lot. and you have to know it will work out
+We all work a lot.
+And you have to know it will work out.

 (Pass Mic)
-question to steve: were you a barista before opening zapcat?
+(Question to Steve:) were you a barista before opening Zapcat?

 (Steve)
 [My Coffee Moment]
-Perq (australian cafe) - I got into coffee
+Perq (Australian Cafe) - I got into coffee
 was drinking frappachinos.

-2 group slayer on their bar
+2 group Slayer on their bar.
-wife got job at bold bean as opening staff
+Wife got job at Bold Bean as opening staff

-Back in the day, bold bean protocol
+Back in the day, Bold Bean protocol
-Wife/zapcat co-owner he was looking at [slayer machine] and it zapped his brain.
+Wife/zapcat co-owner, [Steve] was looking at [slayer machine] and it zapped his brain.

-[Steve] got into espreso
-when she was working there.
+[Steve] got into espreso when she was working there.

-[My thinking was] if I buy a machine, I wont need to spend money at cafe.
+[My thinking was,] if I buy a machine, I wont need to spend money at cafe.
 We got super into it.

 Brevel dual boiler, rotary pump.